paulang1807/learn-genai/docs/local.md

             ```

 *[prompt templates]: A predefined structure that combines static text with dynamic user inputs.
 This allows developers to create prompts that are not only contextually rich but also tailored to specific tasks.

+[^1]:
+    This will show the ip and port of the server which can then be used as an endpoint to interact with the LLM.

+     - If it shows the error: `Error: listen tcp 127.0.0.1:11434: bind: address already in use`, it means that ollama is already running at port 11434